MPa-Engineering/AI-Energy-Manager/README.md

 ## Summary

-AI program which monitors buildings energy performance, compares buildings to each other and detect faults in them.
+AI program that monitors buildings energy performance, compares buildings to each other and detect faults in them.
 AI program also gives successions what could be the problem in the building.

 ## Background